 - When: 1-5 pm Monday

-During clinic visits, children are seen by a hematologist, nurses, a health educator, a dentist, a physical therapist, a social worker and a financial counselor.
+During clinic visits, children are seen by a hematologist, a nurse care manager, a dentist, a physical therapist, a genetic counselor and a social worker.
 A summary of the child’s medical visit is sent to the patient’s referring physician.

 We take a comprehensive approach during clinic visits, including taking time to help patients address concerns such as how to be physically active, how to enjoy certain activities safely and which types of careers are best suited to people with hemophilia.